ubiquitycluster/ubiquity/docs/admin-guide/deployment/production/airgapping.md

 ### Application Containers

 Appsync cannot be used in an air gapped configuration, so application containers must be mirrored individually.
 A matching application target must be created manually in the Ubiquity system (can be performed as the `root` user), and then those applications can be marked public in the *Administration->Apps* view of the portal.
-Note that the desired list of application containers must be obtained from Logicalis.
+Note that the desired list of application containers must be obtained from the Ubiquity community.
 Each application target should also be explicitly pulled after being created to download the in-container metadata (e.g. AppDef).

 ## Additional Configuration